methekill/go/services/horizon/internal/docs/reference/admin.md

 title: Administration
 ---

 Horizon is responsible for providing an HTTP API to data in the Stellar network.
-It ingests and re-serves the data produced by the stellar network in a form that is easier to consume than the performance-oriented data representations used by stellar-core.
+It ingests and re-serves the data produced by the stellar network in a form that is easier to consume than the performance-oriented data representations used by fable-core.

 ## Why run horizon?